robinsandstrom/SEQJIR/README.md

-# SEQJIR model for CoViD-19
+# SEQIJR model for Covid-19

-SEQJIR-Model:
+SEQIJR-Model:

  S - Suspectible
  E - Exposed
  Q - Quarantine
+ I - Infective
  J - Isolated
- I - Infective
- R - Removed
+ R - Recovered

 ## About

-This project was made to fund a suitable model for estimating CoVid-19 outbreaks.
+This project was made to find a suitable model for estimating CoVid-19 outbreaks.
+Forks and improvements are welcomed and encouraged.

 ## Authors